Tuesday, December 19, 2006

 Kous Kous

 Initially a little put off by the location we were incredibly impressed once we stepped inside the restaurant.
 They have really done an amazing job with what is, essentially, a basement.
 The ceiling pipes and cables have all been nicely painted, and have become almost invisible.
 A canopy structure in the corner of the restaurant adds some interest.
 Palms and other house plants abound the space making for a wonderfully exotic feel and the beautiful furniture table linens and dinnerware were nicely contemporary and made for a clean sophisticated feel.
-The sense of Morocco is impressive (without being overbearing), from the rugs and scattered pillows right down to the wonderful hostess and staff who were friendly and attentive throughout our meal.
+The sense of

 Our server turned out, in fact, to be the brother of the proprietor.
 He has his own similar restaurant in New Zealand and is just here a few weeks to help his brother get off the ground.
 A more charismatic server would be difficult to find, and he really increased our enjoyment.